HOW WE WORK

 If something here tells you I understand the territory you are in — bring me one real question.

 It does not need to be polished.
 A sentence or two about what you are actually carrying is enough.
+We will find our way in from there.

-The first conversation is a working session: one hour, no charge, no pitch, no obligation to continue.
+One hour.
+No charge, no pitch, no obligation to continue.